-Local and state DV/SA programs are integral partners to a successful response.
+Local and state DV/SA programs are integral partners to a successful team-based response to DV/SA and HT.
 Many DV/SA partners are equipped to provide supportive services such as translation, transportation, and legal support which mirror the enabling services offered by health centers.
 DV/SA programs exist in many communities in which health centers are located and DV/SA advocates can offer a range of support to survivors identified in health centers.
 Such confidential patient support may include information on healthy and unhealthy relationships; emotional support; emergency and long-term safety planning; and supports related to other social determinants of health including housing, food insecurity and employment as well as court and legal advocacy.
-Some advocates staff crisis hotlines, run support groups or provide in-person counseling, and some agencies have programs for children.
-Domestic violence coalitions, local domestic violence programs, tribal domestic violence programs, and culturally-specific community-based organizations are an integral part of any coordinated healthcare and social service response to DV/SA.
+DV/SA programs can provide similar services to HT survivors as well.
+Domestic violence coalitions, local domestic violence programs, tribal domestic violence programs, and culturally-specific community-based organizations are an integral part of any coordinated healthcare and social service response to DV/SA and HT.

 Reach out to your local DV/SA program!
-Click here to find a domestic violence program near you, or contact your state DV coalition or tribal DV coalition.
+Find a domestic violence program near you, or contact your state/territory DV coalition or tribal DV coalition.